 The engineering field is incredibly broad in its reach.
-From aeronautical to nanotechnology, engineers in these specialties and many more combine mathematical and scientific principles to make the current way of doing something with a particular product, item or service even better than it was before.
-Whether it’s commercial jetliners that traverse the world or appliances that make dinner preparation faster, engineers have a hand in many aspects of day-to-day life, each very different from the next.
+From aeronautics to nanotechnology, engineers combine mathematical and scientific principles to improve processes and innovate technologies.
+Whether it’s commercial jetliners that traverse the world or appliances that make dinner preparation faster, engineers have a hand in many aspects of day-to-day life, with each engineering specialty offering a unique contribution.

-Certain engineering disciplines, however, are quite similar.
-Case in point: mechanical vs electrical engineers.
-Both professions are highly rewarding and entail investigation, analysis and design of equipment and devices, but one is slightly broader in its scope than the other.
+Certain engineering disciplines, however, are often grouped together because they work in harmony.
+A case in point is mechanical vs. electrical engineering.
+Both professions are highly rewarding and entail investigation, analysis, and design of equipment and devices, but one is slightly broader in scope than the other.

-How do you decide whether electrical vs mechanical engineering is right for you?
+How do you decide which field is right for you?
 By better understanding how the two compare and contrast.
-An online Master of Science in Engineering from the University of California Riverside can supply you with the training, experience and skills you need to excel as an engineer, no matter which specialty you decide to pursue.
+An online Master of Science in Engineering can supply you with the education, training, and skills you need to excel as an engineer, no matter which specialty you decide to pursue.

-To the outside observer, mechanical engineers and electrical engineers may appear as if they’re cut from the same cloth.
-As detailed by the Bureau of Labor Statistics, each position requires a heavy dose of creativity, mathematical and mechanical skills and a discerning ability to identify and solve problems (Bureau of Labor Statistics, 2018).
-They’re also employed by many of the same business entities, including but not limited to research and development, computer systems, software, telecommunications and product manufacturing firms.
+To the outside observer, mechanical engineers and electrical engineers may appear to be cut from the same cloth.
+As detailed by the U.S. Bureau of Labor Statistics (BLS), each position requires a heavy dose of creativity, mathematical and mechanical skills, and a discerning ability to identify and solve problems.
+They’re also employed by many of the same business entities, including research and development, computer systems, software, telecommunications, and product manufacturing firms.

-Perhaps the biggest distinction between electrical engineering and mechanical engineering is how energy is used in each discipline.
-Whereas electrical engineers focus on power generation — such as electricity — mechanical engineers focus on power application — getting physical parts, motors and components to behave or act in a desired manner.
-Classic examples of the types of machines mechanical engineers may design or manufacture include internal combustion engines, gas turbines, fans in air conditioning units and rechargeable batteries in handheld devices.
+Perhaps the biggest distinction between mechanical and electrical engineering is how energy is used in each discipline.
+Whereas electrical engineers focus on power generation (i.e. electricity), mechanical engineers focus on power application — getting physical parts, motors, and components to behave or act in a desired manner.
+Classic examples of the types of machines mechanical engineers may design or manufacture are internal combustion engines, gas turbines, fans in air-conditioning units, and rechargeable batteries in handheld devices.

-- Design material-handling systems (conveyor belts, pulleys, automated transfer stations).
+- Designing material-handling systems (conveyor belts, pulleys, automated transfer stations)

-- Investigate technical glitches with sensors or components and offer solutions for how to overcome them.
+- Investigating technical glitches with sensors or components and offering solutions for how to overcome them

 Electrical engineers, meanwhile, are more “big picture” when it comes to the study of power usage and generation.
 They may be tasked with developing new or alternative ways of utilizing electricity (e.g., current management) or other energy sources to improve efficiency or cost savings.
-They may also be responsible for examining issues that are preventing electronic, technological or service-related equipment from performing correctly.
-The utilization of energy is mainly something that electrical engineers would focus on, whereas issues with equipment due to defective components or chips would fall under the auspices of electronics engineers.
+They may also examine performance issues with electronic, technological, or service-related equipment.
+Electrical engineers mainly focus on the use of energy, whereas issues with equipment due to defective components or chips would fall under the auspices of electronics engineers.

 In either case, problems may come up in the development and design phase or after they’ve reached the consumer marketplace.
-In these instances, electrical and electronics engineers may work with other agencies or entities to assure quality assurance, such as the Consumer Product Safety Commission or ASTM International (formerly known as American Society for Testing and Materials) or federal governing bodies, like the Department of Energy.
+In these instances, electrical and electronics engineers may work with other agencies or entities to ensure quality assurance, such as the Consumer Product Safety Commission or ASTM International (formerly known as American Society for Testing and Materials), or federal governing bodies, such as the U.S. Department of Energy.

 Here are a few other responsibilities often held by electrical and electronics engineers: